Cocoanetics/DTRichTextEditor/Documentation/Known Issues-template.markdown

 - selection is not properly preserved when toggling a paragraph between list and non-list
 - paragraph space following a list is not preserved

+We are looking for somebody to chip in so that we can finish this functionality.

 Auto Layout
 ===========